chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     C:\ProgramData\KinetiC-NC\macros

-In KINETIC-NC the M66 macro is called when in the G-code there is an M6 command (tool change), but the machine has no automatic tool change capability.
+In KINETIC-NC the M66 macro is called when there is an M6 command (tool change) in the G-code and the machine has no automatic tool change capability.

 KINETIC-NC allows following subroutine syntax: